Richard Mosse

-Richard Mosse (born 1980) is an Irish conceptual documentary photographer.
+Richard Mosse (born 1980) is an Irish artist who works with photography and video.

 Early life and education

 Mosse was born in Kilkenny, Ireland.
-He lives and works in New York and Berlin.

 He received a first class BA in English literature from King's College London in 2001, an MRes in cultural studies from the London Consortium in 2003, a postgraduate diploma in fine art from Goldsmiths, University of London in 2005 and a photography MFA from Yale School of Art in 2008.

-Work
+Life and work

+As of 2023 he lives and works in New York City and Ireland.
+He has worked in Iraq, Iran, Pakistan, Palestine, Haiti and the former Yugoslavia.